Our Latest Blog Post's !

 You need to file your taxes every year to continue receiving family benefits like the GST/HST Credit and the Canada Child Benefit (CCB).
 If you’re a family with a low to a modest income, the GST/HST credit can offset a portion or all the sales tax you pay, including the tax paid on a new or used car.

 The CCB is a tax-free monthly payment that helps cover the costs of raising children under the age of 18.
 It currently offers up to $569 per month for each child under age 6 and up to $480 per month for each child between the ages of 6 to 17.
-Payment amounts are based on the number of children you have and your adjusted family net income.

 Registered Retirement Savings Plan (RRSP) contributions: